-Aja Beech is a poet, journalist, essayist, and short story author living in Philadelphia, PA.
+Aja Beech is a Communications Specialist.
+A poet, journalist, essayist, and short story author living in Philadelphia, PA.

 Her journalism and essays can be found at:

 Star Community News

 Selected list of other published works: